"When the Arrows of death flew thick around me, I was preserv'd while others were suffer'd to fall a prey to our Cruel enemies..."

 On June 17, 1775, New England soldiers faced the British army for the first time in a pitched battle.
 Popularly known as "The Battle of Bunker Hill," bloody fighting took place throughout a hilly landscape of fenced pastures that were situated across the Charles River from Boston.
 Though the British forces claimed the field, the casualties inflicted by the Provincial solders from Massachusetts, Connecticut, and New Hampshire were staggering.
 Of the some 2,400 British Soldiers and Marines engaged, some 1,000 were wounded or killed.

 Fifty years after the battle, the Marquis De Lafayette set the cornerstone of what would become a lasting monument and tribute to the memory of the Battle of Bunker Hill.
 The project was ambitious: construct a 221-foot tall obelisk built entirely from quarried granite.
 It took over seventeen years to complete, but it still stands to this day atop a prominence of the battlefield now known as Breed's Hill.
 Marking the site where Provincial forces constructed an earthen fort, or "Redoubt," prior to the battle, this site remains the focal point of the battle's memory.

-Monument and Memory
+Battle, Monument, and Memory

 This self-guided audio tour explores the legacy of the men who fought at Bunker Hill and the different memories the Monument evokes.